 WHAT IS WORK-STUDY?

 Work-study enables qualified students to earn financial credits which may be used to pay for HRS membership fees and dues plus the cost of towing, aircraft rental, and instruction.
-These credits are earned in exchange for service as ground crew on the airfield and for other work that contributes to the general operation of Hood River Soaring (HRS), including help with our glider rides activity, grounds maintenance, website, and social media.
+These credits are earned in exchange for service as ground crew at the gliderport and for other work that contributes to the general operation of Hood River Soaring (HRS), including help with our glider rides activity, grounds maintenance, website, and social media.

 WHO QUALIFIES FOR WORK-STUDY?

 Any HRS member age 13-25 may apply for work-study.
 There are two steps to qualifying:

 - submit an application for an outside scholarship through the SSA Junior Soaring Program or elsewhere; then

 - submit the work study application to the HRS Youth Director with proof of the outside scholarship application.